adedjoumaaboudalla/example-repo-1/README.md

-# example-repo-1
+# Repository 1
-Example repository 1
+This is an example repository created with Terraform count.